based on 7 nights inc. flights

 In the summer think horse riding, mountain biking, trekking, sea kayaking and fishing - an amazing array of experiences that get you out and about into Sweden's stunning landscapes.

 Treehotel currently has seven distinctive tree rooms within its grounds.
 Each room is individual in its architecture, furniture, lighting, layout and fabrics giving each guest a unique experience.
-The rooms are suspended up to 2-6 meters in the air and are accessed by either ramp, bridge or electric stairs.
+The rooms are suspended up to 2-6 metres in the air and are accessed by either ramp, bridge or electric stairs.
 They can sleep up to four people and are all environmentally friendly to have minimal impact on nature.

 This treeroom’s location was based on the idea of creating a platform high up on a sharp hillside overlooking the Lule River valley.
 You can reach the hut from here via a horizontal bridge among the trees.
 At the front of the bridge is a large wooden deck.
 Please note the stairs here are very steep and may not suit those with mobility issues.